oceanhealth/fukushima/README.md

 # Summary
-In a few months, Japan has to make final decision on extending the storage of radioactive wastewater from the Fukushima disaster and avoid any into the Pacific Ocean.
+Japan has opened public comment period to make final decision on storing radioactive wastewater from the Fukushima disaster and or dump it into the  Pacific Ocean.
-This decision would affect residents of the USA and the whole world.
 In 1972, dumping radioactive waste into the ocean was banned and internationally prohibited. ( The London Convention )

-DISCLAIMER: This article does not question or debate the efficacy of Nuclear Energy.
+DISCLAIMER: This essay does not question or debate the efficacy of Nuclear Energy.
 It is an analysis of proposed options in the constantly evolving active remediation effort of the powerplant, with emphasis on responsibility to nature.
 Proper analysis on the implications of planetary radionuclide discemination as a disposal strategy.

 # Proposed Solution.
 Honor the work of the ,  TEPCO for the last 12  , the engineers for the last 12 years.
 Fukushima Will become the global beacon for